The Basics of Becoming a Social Service Assistant

 On a day to day basis, they may help clients with basic activities, such as bathing and eating find specific benefits and community services for clients.
 For their supervisor, they may compile information, such as criminal, drug and educational history, about clients.
 They may work with other professionals to develop treatment plans for clients.
 They work in residential care facilities, clinics, hospitals, and shelters.

-A degree is not required for Social and Human Service Assistants.
+According to the Bureau of Labor Statistics, a degree is not required for Social and Human Service Assistants.
 In general, the minimum requirement is a high school diploma or GED.
-However, some employers do prefer to hire those with a certification or associates degree in human services or in social and behavioral science.
-Those with no degree are likely to end up doing lower level work such as helping clients fill out paperwork, while degree holders may do more advanced activities such as help coordinate program activities or manage a group home. [ii]
+However, some employers do prefer to hire those with a certification or associate degree in human services or in social and behavioral science.
+Those with no degree are likely to end up doing lower level work such as helping clients fill out paperwork, while degree holders may do more advanced activities such as help coordinate program activities or manage a group home.

 A Social Service Assistant's Salary Potential